 It’s also possible to disrupt an old, established industry through co-creation.

-There are many ways to gather customer feedback in order to turn users into an essential part of the product development process.
+There are many ways to gather customer feedback in order to turn users into an essential part of the product development process and product roadmapping.

-Voice of the Customer is an in-depth process of collecting data about the users’ expectations, preferences, and aversions.
-Recently, it has gained so much traction that companies such as the ones mentioned above do customer-led development.
+Voice of the Customer (VOC) is an in-depth process of collecting data about the users’ expectations, preferences, and aversions.
+Recently, it’s traction forced companies such as the ones mentioned above do customer-led development.
 Gathering the data from the customers can be done in several different ways.
 Companies should opt for one over another depending on their resources and the type of product that they are offering.

-Product feedback forms or surveys represent a quick way of gathering user feedback.
-Ideally, these allow customers to provide open-end answers.
-Depending on the format, companies could go for paid customer survey tools such as SurveyMonkey or take the free route and opt for Typeform.
+Ideally, when asking for feedback you should allow customers to provide open-end answers.
+Depending on the format, companies could go for traditional customer survey tools such as SurveyMonkey or set up microsurveys with Usersnap.

 Customer reviews are often dispersed across a variety of channels and platforms.
 That shouldn’t discourage businesses from looking for them.
 Companies should identify where reviews are posted and extract the ideas that could lead to innovation.
 Possible starting points for B2C companies include TrustPilot, TestFreaks, and Amazon.
 On the other hand, B2B companies can look for customer reviews on Salesforce AppExchange, G2 Crowd, and TrustRadius.
 Reviews offer a comprehensive idea about how users perceive the product, especially if they’ve used it for a longer period of time.